Amoralpa11/SBI-project/README.md

 or changing the labels in a consistent way.
 At this point, we are able to identify the interactions each protein establishes.

-**DO WE???**
-We also check which interactions are possible at the same time.

 ###  Macro-complex assembly

 Once we have processed and classified all the pairwise interactions from the input set